Name and location of repository

 Scope and content

-The first part of this oral history interview with Cleveland Cory was conducted by George Fraser at Cory's home on the Willamette River on June 19, 1990.
-In this interview, Cory discusses his family background and early life in Englewood, New Jersey.
+In the first interview session, conducted at Cory's home in Portland, Oregon, on June 19, 1990, Cory discusses his family background and early life in Englewood, New Jersey.
 He then discusses his college experience, including attending Yale Law School from 1940 to 1943.
-He then talks about working for the Davis & Polk law firm in New York, including representing Prince Edward, the Duke of Windsor, as well as various railroads.
+He talks about working for the Davis & Polk law firm in New York, including representing Prince Edward, the Duke of Windsor, as well as various railroads.
 He then discusses relocating to Oregon in 1949 and his reasons for doing so, including seeking an improved quality of life and the difficulty of becoming a partner at a New York law firm.
 He talks about his career at a law firm in Portland, now known as Stoel Rives, including many of the cases he tried.
 He also briefly discusses his renowned memory for cases.

-The second part of the interview was recorded at the Crestview Convalescent Home in Portland, Oregon, where Cory was recovering from a broken shoulder.
-No date is given.
-The sound quality is very poor.
-Cory and Fraser further discuss Cory's early employment in Portland.
+In the second interview session, conducted at a later, unidentified date at the Crestview Convalescent Home in Portland, Oregon, where Cory was recovering from a broken shoulder, Cory further discusses his early employment in Portland.

 System of arrangement